masthead Home

 OpenType Features

 Most fonts in the CastleType library include several OpenType features.
 OpenType features vary from font to font, but most support the following: alternate letterforms (see example above), contextual alternates (for specific languages, etc.), kerning, ligatures, discretionary ligatures, arbitrary diagonal fractions, and superior and inferior numerals.
 A few fonts also include small caps and oldstyle numerals, shown in the example above in magenta and orange, respectively.
-Please note that for these features, you will need an application that supports OpenType features, such as Adobe InDesign or Affinity Publisher.
+Please note that for these features, you will need an application that supports OpenType features, such as Affinity Photo or Affinity Publisher.

 Return to previous page